 Reproduced below is something I wrote for the IEF 2017 information booklet.

 * * * * * * * *

 When Seeking the Right Answer is Wrong

 “Sir, sir…what is the right answer?” came the question from a young girl running towards us.

-A friend of mine, a fellow educator, and I were just stepping out of the school after completing our visit when she approached us.
-We had spent the morning at a small, private secondary school in Kathmandu taking a lesson each in a few different classes.
+A friend of mine, a fellow educator, and I were just stepping out of a school after completing our visit when she approached us.
+We had spent the morning at the small, private secondary school in Kathmandu taking a lesson each in a few different classes.
 During the lesson, we had engaged the students in a simple task: identify the odd one from a list of four and explain why.
 On the outset, we told the children that there was more than one correct answer!

 In every class we ran the exercise, the students were keen, excited and active!
 They took risks, volunteering answers and asking questions.
 But, invariably, as the activity progressed, different students would keep asking, “What is the ‘right’ answer?”

 We would again tell them that there was no THE right answer.
 We explained to them that there was no prescribed answer they had to recall from their science textbooks or from the facts and figures they had memorized in science lessons.
 We did what we could to hammer home the fact that there were MULTIPLE correct answers.
 Even then, towards the end of the activity, in pretty much every single class, they would try to cajole us into sharing the right answer!
 Some, like the young girl, came to discuss the exercise even after we had left their class, still looking for the right answer.